michaelarn0ld/dotfiles-linux/README.md

 /usr/bin/git --git-dir=$HOME/dotfiles/ --work-tree=$HOME pull origin main
 ```

-- Restart the shell and you will see the updates
+- Restart the shell to register the config settings

-- Note that the "dotfiles" command is an alias for git, specific to the $HOME/dotfiles directory.
-  See .aliases for more information.

 - Changes and updates are stored using:
 ```bash